 Petitioner is proposing the same rate design previously approved in Cause Nos.
-44910, including that TDSIC costs be recovered from residential customers via a fixed monthly charge and from all other customers using a volumetric charge.
+44910, a case that was settled by less than all the parties.
+In 44910, certain parties agreed to Petitioner's proposal including that TDSIC costs be recovered from residential customers via a fixed monthly charge and from all other customers using a volumetric charge.
 Pet.
 Ex.
 7-R at 8.
+Our decision to approve that settlement does not mean this is a decided issue in the present case.

-CAC witness Inskeep disagreed with Petitioner's proposal, asserting that it is not reasonable to include a fixed monthly charge for residential customers for distribution costs related to TDSIC.
+CAC witness Inskeep disagreedbrought forth valid concerns with Petitioner's proposal, asserting that it is not reasonable to include a fixed monthly charge for residential customers for distribution costs related to TDSIC.
 CAC Ex.
 1 at 8-9.
-Mr. Rice responded that Residential CEI South customers currently pay for a distribution component of TDSIC through a capped, fixed charge with costs in excess of the cap recovered on a per-kWh basis.
-Pet.
+First, CAC noted how Petitioner is not proposing equitable recovery across its customer classes.
+CenterPoint is proposing to charge medium and large commercial and industrial customers a per-kW or per-kVA charge, while it is proposing fixed charge recovery from residential customers.
+Petitioner's arguments rest on the fact that it is currently authorized to charge Mr. Rice responded that Residential CEI South customers currently pay for a distribution component of TDSIC through a capped, fixed charge with costs in excess of the cap recovered on a per-kWh basis.-(Pet.
 Ex.
-7-R at 8.
-The record reflects that today \$6.00 (65%) of a residential customer's TDSIC charge is fixed.
-By the end of the proposed TDSIC Plan approximately \$9.00 (62%) of a residential TDSIC charge is projected to be fixed.
+7-R at 8-).
+We do not find this argument compelling enough to continue this practice, particularly given the severity of the fixed charge rising from The record reflects that today a \$6.00 (65%) fixed charge for the of a residential customer's-TDSIC charge is fixed to \$9.00, B by the end of the proposed TDSIC Plan approximately \$9.00 (62%) of a residential TDSIC charge is projected to be fixed.
 Id.